 Chisenhale Gallery is committed to enabling greater access to contemporary art by engaging with new audiences, particularly young people.
-The gallery's dedicated programme for young people places participants as decision makers and producers, opening the institution out to younger voices.
+The gallery's new dedicated programme for young people provides the opportunity for participants to gain an insight into process of commissioning and producing contemporary art and opens the institution out to younger voices.

-Chisenhale Gallery also continues to be an essential resource for the local education sector.
 Chisenhale Gallery Presents is a series of presentations delivered by commissioned artists, in collaboration with curatorial staff, at local secondary schools.
-Recent presentations have been delivered by artists Lydia Ourahmane, Maeve Brennan, Milou Van der Maaden and Imran Perretta, Ayo Akingbade, William Glass, Leah Clements and Korallia Stergides.
+Recent presentations have been delivered by artists Ghislaine Leung, Lydia Ourahmane, Maeve Brennan, Milou Van der Maaden and Imran Perretta.
 These events directly connect artists with students, and establish a link between gallery and classroom.

 Chisenhale Gallery also produces a biannual Creative Careers Day, in partnership with local secondary schools.
 The Creative Careers Day offers students the opportunity to hear from a broad range of creative professionals including artists, designers and architects, with presentations followed by workshops offering young people advice about pursuing a future in the arts and creative industries.
 In autumn 2017, the Creative Careers Day was presented in partnership with Queen Mary, University of London.

 64 Chisenhale Road

 Ellen Greig on +44 (0)20 3328 1964 or firstname.lastname@example.org